michalliu/angular-mobile-backbone/README.md

 This a bootstrapping app using angularjs designed for mobile devices(android and ios).
 You can create your awesome angular appbase on it. we will keep improving it.

 It contains:
 * classic angular application structure
+* stable and optimized libraries (see /js/lib folder)
 * grunt tasks to optimization the project into production files
 * routing and animation support for mobile
 * url parameters handling, supports back,forward and refresh button
+* sample design pattern

 It doesn't contains:
-* beautiful UI interface (you need to design your own)
+* beautiful UI interface (You need to create your own) Hint, [Mobile angular UI](http://mobileangularui.com/) does provides UI, for me.
+It's a little overheaded.

 Dependencies:
 * angularjs